 How Do Guilds Work?

-Guilds work to provide high quality, diverse edible and medicinal yield for us, while also thriving in a self-perpetuating system of interspecies support.
+Guilds work to provide high-quality, diverse edible and medicinal yields for us, while also thriving in a self-perpetuating system of interspecies support.

 Guilds Increase High Quality, Diverse Food/Medicine/Materials